The webinar took place on Tuesday, April 12, 2022 at 11:00 a.m. PT / 2:00 p.m. ET.

 Due to popular demand, we re-presented this webinar from last month in order to accommodate those who couldn’t attend.
 There was a live ASL interpreter on this webinar.

 Almost three million individuals eligible for both Medicare and Medicaid (dual eligibles) are enrolled in Dual Eligible Special Needs Plans (D-SNPs) and that enrollment is expected to rapidly rise.
 Increasingly, states are focusing on D-SNPs as a primary vehicle for integrating care and improving coordination of services for their dual eligible populations.
 Yet many advocates know little about what D-SNPs are, what makes them unique, and how they operate.

-Join Justice in Aging for this webinar, D-SNPs: What Advocates Need to Know.
+Join Justice in Aging for this webinar.
+We will:

 - Explain the basics of D-SNPs—what they are, their structure, and how they are regulated

 - Identify specific areas where advocates can engage with their states to ensure that D-SNPs work effectively to coordinate care and benefits for dual eligibles

 - Present strategies for centering equity in the design of D-SNPs

 - Summarize changes that CMS is proposing in D-SNP regulation

 Who Should Attend: State-based advocates working with older adults and people with disabilities enrolled in Medicare and Medicaid.